JulianMendezw/kiwi_app/README.md

 ## Usage

 You need to clone this repository in order to use the API and Frontend.

+Remember to copy the serviceaccount file in order to use the firebase.

 Start the API from backend folder project